Engine size explained

 Petrol and diesel engines have different characteristics.
 Diesel is a good fuel for long-distance, low-rev driving, such as motorway cruising.
 It also produces lots of power at low engine speeds, making it ideal for towing caravans.

 Petrol, on the other hand, is often better for smaller cars and is generally more popular in hatchbacks and superminis.
 In terms of fuel economy, the choice between a diesel and a petrol engine can be tricky – see our 'petrol or diesel' guide here.

 Why would I want a large engine?

 While small, turbocharged engines can produce more power than many bigger engines made in the past, it still holds as a general rule that a large engine is capable of producing more power.
-Buyers that would benefit from a large engine include caravan owners and people intending to travel long distances on motorways, particularly if the car will be full.
+Buyers that would benefit from a large engine include caravan owners and people intending to travel long distances on motorways, particularly if the car is full.
 Cars with large engines can also be fun for those who enjoy driving, as they tend to deliver extra power and noise – an important ingredient for fans of fast cars.

 Additionally, cars that are large and heavy in their own right tend to require larger engines.
 Posh 4x4s like the Range Rover (which weighs a couple of tons) require more energy to get moving and maintain speed.